Lifeforce

 The inciting incident occurs at 12 minutes when The Churchill is found drifting and burned out; the three alien bodies are brought to Earth while the crew has vanished, with only Carlsen surviving in an escape pod..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Carlsen chooses to return to London and assist in hunting the escaped space vampire, admitting his psychic connection to her and entering the nightmare of the outbreak., moving from reaction to action.
+This indicates the protagonist's commitment to Carlsen chooses to return to London and assist in hunting the escaped space vampire, admitting his psychic connection to her and entering the nightmare of the outbreak., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
-Here, London is consumed by apocalyptic destruction as energy beams transfer life force to the alien ship; Caine dies, and Carlsen realizes he must sacrifice himself to stop the vampires., reveals the protagonist at their lowest point.
+Here, London is consumed by apocalyptic destruction as energy beams transfer life force to the alien ship; Caine dies, and Carlsen realizes he must sacrifice himself to stop the vampires., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 81% of the runtime.
 Carlsen chooses to enter the alien ship and confront the female vampire directly, accepting that he must sacrifice his life force to destroy her and save humanity., demonstrating the transformation achieved throughout the journey.